-“Even a single sorcerer can create an illusion.”
+“Even a single sorcerer can create an illusion of plenty.”

-“One sorcerer could hold several strings.”
+“Or one sorcerer could hold several strings.”
 Colonel Ushi nodded to himself.
-“The enemy will not attack us, their numbers are too small.
+“The enemy will not attack us directly; their numbers are too small.
 They must plan to use the dragons for cover while they flee.”

 Wu inclined his head in agreement.
 “A wise thought, Colonel.
 But how are we to know which kites are dragons and which merely kites?
 Even if they have but one dragon we still have to find which kite contains it.
 They think to trick us with so many in the air.”

 “We must cut all the strings then.
 It is the only way.
 Build some kites, quickly!”

 Wu bowed.
 “As you order, Colonel.”
 He hurried away, short stature lost to view among the tall Xiao Chen soldiers.